CHURP Leadership

 Prasun Dhungana

-Prasun Dhungana ‘25 is a junior undergraduate at Howard University’s College of Engineering and Architecture, majoring in Computer Science.
+Prasun Dhungana ‘25 is a senior undergraduate at Howard University’s College of Engineering and Architecture, majoring in Computer Science and minoring in Mathematics.
 He’s an international student from Nepal.
 Prasun is currently working as a student research fellow at the Howard University Center of Excellence in Housing and Urban Research and Policy (CHURP), in fields such as web designing and data handling and visualization.
 His interests include computer programming, data science, artificial intelligence, and machine learning.
 Prasun is also a huge film, tv, anime, and music enthusiast who loves to travel and read.

 Bahar Eftekhari